Made to Create: Free Community Arts Workshops for Kids

 About this event

-A fun, welcoming one-hour art session where kids can draw and explore their imagination and creative gifts.
-The class takes place from 1:50 - 2:50
+A playful and encouraging class where kids explore their voice through fun warm-ups, drama games, and singing.
+They’ll learn a simple song and discover how their voice can be used to express joy and worship.
+The class takes place from 10:30 AM - 11:30 AM.

+An engaging class where youth build confidence in their voice through warm-ups, drama activities, and singing.
+They’ll learn a song and explore using their voice with expression, creativity, and as an act of worship.
+The class takes place from 11:40 AM - 12:40 PM.

+A fun, interactive introduction to drama where kids explore imagination, storytelling, and improv games.
+The class takes place from 1:45- 2:45 PM.

-A one-hour engaging art session where youth can try new techniques, express themselves, and bring their ideas to life.
-The class takes place from 3-4 PM.
+A creative drama session where youth build confidence through storytelling, improvisation, and performance skills.
+The class takes place from 2:50 - 3:50 PM.

-A fun beginner sewing workshop for ages 9–13 where participants will learn basic sewing skills and create a simple take-home project in a creative and supportive environment.

 $